Supporting professional translators

 This programme awards grants to UK publishers to help, promote, market and champion titles that are being translated into English and are under contract to be published.

-EU Grants for Literary Translation
+EC Grants for Literary Translation

 John Dryden Translation Competition 2013-14